adjspecies/exploring-the-fandom-through-data/outline.md

     * Look at the data:
     * What is intuitive?
     * What is surprising?
+* Letting go of doxa
+    * Sometimes necessary to let go of an idea
+    * Can be difficult to do, but necesssary
+    * For example, wanted to explore average charity donation per con attendee
+    * Expected donation/attendee to increase as attendance increased due to social aspect of giving
+    * Reality is more complicated (slide)
+    * Total donations have increased, but donations aren't just from attendees (slide)
+    * Have to let go of a concept in order to get down to the truth of things
 * Where do we go from here?
+    * This was part of our dialog
+    * There's a lot of data (slide)
+    * Needs to be sorted, stories need to be found (slide)
-    * This was part of our dialog.
-What do we need to collect?
+    * What do we need to collect? (slide)
     * Where can studies be improved?
     * Where can we gain more information?
 * (Open for questions)